simonmichael/hledger_site/src/faq.md

 This manual is rather large, however.
 So read the table of contents, the first sections, and quickly skim the rest, so you know where to find out more when needed.

-### Where can I find more tips for getting started ?

 ## Journals

 ### Why does this entry give a "no amount" error even though I wrote an amount ?